chicago-police-violence/data/README.md

 ```
 in the repository root folder.
 This will result in the creation of a single cleaned and linked
 set of data where all records (officers, complaints, and tactical response reports) are associated
 with unique IDs that enable linkage among the records.

+# Data description

+Once you have completed the above build step, the repository will contain
-In particular, the following files are generated:
+the cleaned and linked data.
+In particular, the following files will have been generated:
 - `linked/roster.csv`: A merged and linked roster of all unique officers in the data
 - `linked/profiles.csv`: A roster of all officers, including duplicate entries when an officer appears in multiple source files
 - `linked/history.csv`: A history of unit membership of each officer